Alan-Collins/CRISPR_comparison_toolkit/README.md

 ## Documentation and tutorials

-Documentation is currently being written and can be found at [Read the docs](https://crispr-comparison-toolkit.readthedocs.io/en/latest/)
+Documentation can be found at [Read the docs](https://crispr-comparison-toolkit.readthedocs.io/en/latest/)

 ## Installation